 Students are responsible for taking any required prerequisites, or for obtaining a waiver from the department/program for any prerequisites.
-If the department/program has any questions about ELP, please feel free to ask them to contact JoAnn Zelasko.
+If the department/program has any questions about ELP, please feel free to ask them to contact the ELP Director.
 In most cases, introductory courses (1000 level) will not be accepted as ELP electives.
-An elective course plan must included in the student's ELP Portfolio.
-If you have any questions about the elective plan.
-Email JoAnn Zelasko ; she will respond very quickly.
+An elective course plan must be included in the student's ELP Portfolio.

 To view a sample list of potential ELP electives, click here.

 Students will be matched with a mentor in their likely leadership experience and/or career path (e.g., industry, government, education, non-profit) in the semester in which they take the Engineering Leadership Gateway course.
 Students are required to interact with the mentor at least once per semester.
 The mentor will be a resource for the student to observe leadership and gain advice on forming a leadership experience.
 See the ELP Mentee Guide for more information about interacting with your mentor.